Tuesday, January 14, 2025

 The Adventure Continues!

 Well, we're doing it again!
 Drew and I have decided to fulfill a bucket list item and live internationally again, this time with our kids, Emerson (6.5yo) and Avery (5yo).
 This was an idea we actually created during our time in Hong Kong; we saw all of these expat families with kids, and the kids were thriving in such amazing ways, learning new languages (sometimes multiple in HK!), experiencing new cultures, traveling to new places.
 It was teaching them invaluable life skills: resiliency, courage, adaptability, empathy for the wellbeing of the entire world (not just the United States), a love of travel.
 The list is long.
 We knew we wanted this experience for our own kids if we could pull it off, so we made a plan about 10 years ago to try to make it happen.
 We tried to time it as well as we could by waiting until the boys were their current ages, 6 and 5, for a couple of reasons.
 First, I want them to remember this dang thing.
-Second, I didn't want to be living internationally with a baby.
-I know there are many amazing mothers who make this happen all the time, but I knew I wanted my tribe around me while my boys were small, mainly for my sake, but also for theirs.
-Third, the boys are much easier to travel with in general these days.
+Second, the boys are much easier to travel with in general these days.
 Anyone who has traveled with infants before knows the luggage wrestling match I am referring to, and we plan to travel as much as possible while down there, so being car seat, pack and play, and high chair free was going to make our lives much easier.
 On the flip side, we also didn't want to wait too long, as the boys are at a great age right now to learn a new language easily (Drew and I are well aware they will be putting us to shame in this regard, and I'm excited to see it).
 They also are not so entrenched in their friend circles that leaving would be a horrendous heart break for them.

 As for Drew and I, we are still very capable to pull this move off on our own (more on the logistical differences between the HK move and this move in another post), our parents are in good health, so leaving them for a few years feels ok, and we've got the travel itch again, so LET'S DO THIS THING!